swataswayam-14/FarmGenie/README.md

 ### Goal

-The primary goal of this project is to design a product that helps farmers, especially those new to the field, gain up-to-date knowledge on various agricultural and farming practices from the Internet through a user-friendly interface with a AI-based conversation bot.
+The primary goal of this project is to design a product that helps farmers, especially those new to the field, gain up-to-date knowledge on various agricultural and farming practices from the Internet through a user-friendly interface with an AI-based conversation bot.

 ### Methodology